Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Results

 \subsection{One Zone Test}

-To show the stability and consistency of the trained fiducial model, we perform a test on one cell (one zone) and compute $G(n_0, E_0)(t_f)$ for 1000 values of $t_f$ while keeping all other inputs constant. $t_f$ ranges from $10^{-2}$ yr to $10^6$ yr, linearly distributed in log space.
+To show the stability and consistency of the trained fiducial model, we perform a test on one cell (one zone) and compute $G(n_0, E_0)(t_f)$ for 1000 values of $t_f$.
+We perform this from the same initial $G(n_0, E_0)$, randomly selecting a cell for the initial values. $t_f$ ranges from $10^{-2}$ yr to $10^6$ yr, linearly distributed in log space, following the ranges found for $t_f$ based on a single hydrodynamics time step.
 This forms 1000 inputs for the DeepONet.
 The resulting number densities and temperature predicted by this test are shown in Figure \ref{fig:onezone}.
 The solid lines corresponds to values calculated using \grackle{}, while the dotted lines represents the predictions made by the fiducial model.
-The discrepancy between \grackle{} and the fiducial model for all species in this example is below 0.6 dex, and does not show a clear time evolution.
-This cell, being typical of the overall population, has many species near equilibrium, which are not rapidly changing. \\ The bottom panel of Figure \ref{fig:onezone} shows another example, this time with initial conditions were chosen to show a larger change in densities.
+The discrepancy between \grackle{} and the fiducial model for all species in this example is below 0.6 dex.
+There does not appear to be a clear pattern between $t_f$ and the error.
+This cell, being typical of the overall population, has many species near equilibrium, which are not rapidly changing. \\ The bottom panel of Figure \ref{fig:onezone} shows another example, this time with initial conditions randomly selected from the set of cells featuring $>1$ dex error for any individual species, to show a larger change in densities with highly non-equilibrium initial conditions.
 Here, it's clear that the DeepONet prediction struggles to capture finer details in the evolution, representing rapid changes, with errors ranging as high as 1.5 dex.
 This corroborates a similar result found by \cite{branca}.
 Cells with a rapid evolution may be rare, but their complex evolution is computationally expensive.
 Nonetheless, capturing their behaviour accurately will be a challenge for ML methods.